Anello-Photonics/docs-A1/unit_configuration.rst

 General configurations:

 - Orientation coordinate system for EVK (+X+Y+Z or other right handed frames).
 See bottom of page.
-- Output Data Rate (20/50/100/200) in Hz
+- Output Data Rate (20/50/100/200 Hz)
-- Rate of INS and IMU message outputs in Hz.
+- Rate of INS message output in Hz.
 Must be divisible by the ODR
 - Enable GPS (on/off) for each reciever
-- Odometer Unit (mps/mph/kph/fps), speed unit for odometer input
+- Odometer Units (mps/mph/kph/fps)
 - Enable FOG (on/off)

 UDP connection configurations: